altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~He trailed off, looking at Kent.~
 "Or maybe not...
 Maybe we should have stayed..."
-"Are you talking to felix?
+"Are you talking to Felix?
 Do you have..."
 *He moved his head, peering at her neck.*
 "One of those comms under the skin?"